Supporting Young Minds

 • Warmlines: Warmlines are staffed by trained peers who have been through their own mental health struggles and know what it’s like to need someone to talk to.
 Click the link for more information on warmlines.

 • 911 Emergency Line: Dial 911 for any situation involving immediate danger, such as a fire, medical emergency, or crime in progress.
 It’s crucial for life-threatening situations that require urgent intervention.
+If calling is not an option, one can also text 911.

 You Might Also Like